 \textbf{PeTra} presents a challenging problem during evaluation.
 As explained earlier, its choice of loss function generates a large number of detections with the maximum possible confidence score (1.0), causing a significant portion of the data to be lumped together as a single point, which in turn results in a degenerate PR curve.
 We correct this by changing the loss function to incorporate binary crossentropy.
 The resulting model (\textbf{PeTra*}) does not present this problem, and thus achieves results more in line with the ones obtained by other models.
 Despite being limited in the size of the training set, its results are fairly reasonable.

-\textbf{LFE-Peaks} and \textbf{LFE-PPN} manage to outperform the state of the art in the low recall zone of the PR graph.
-LFE-Peaks in particular is even able to outperform LFE-PPN and be competitive against DROW3, however it loses in AP @ 0.5m due to the length of its PR curve (stopping at less than 80\% recall, while LFE-PPN is able to cross that threshold).
+\textbf{LFE-Peaks} and \textbf{LFE-PPN} manage to outperform the state of the art in the low recall/high precision zone of the PR graph.
+LFE-Peaks in particular is able to trade blows against LFE-PPN and be competitive on its own against DROW3, however it loses in mAP and AP @ 0.5\,m due to the length of its PR curve (stopping at less than 80\% recall, while LFE-PPN is able to cross that threshold).
 These results clearly indicate that the 1D convolutional layers in LFE are capable of competently learning people-identifying features directly from range data.
-However, the PPN still requires further tuning and improvements to be able to fully replace a classical post-processing algorithm.
+The PPN shows results that clearly validate the idea of replacing classical post-processing algorithms with a fully deep approach inspired by object detection, however it still requires further tuning and improvements to be able to outperform the state of the art.
 Of note is its difference in performance depending on the associating distance, which indicates the need to further adjust people center proposal generation.